Joseph Cross (trade unionist)

 A Liberal in his younger days, Cross remained a staunch Free Trader and in 1905 shared a Free Trade platform, under the auspices of the Blackburn branch of the Free Trade League, along with Lord George Hamilton and Conservative MP Harry Hornby.
 At the time the Conservative Party was committed nationally to Tariff reform, a policy to which the cotton industry was opposed.
 In a speech at the event, Cross summed up Protectionism in the phrase "Open your mouth, shut your eyes and see what Protection will send you".
 He concluded his appeal to the audience with the counsel "Don't be fooled".
 Cross remained active in local politics and regularly campaigned in support of greater Labour representation on the Blackburn Council.

-In was common knowledge locally that Cross would have been welcomed as a Parliamentary candidate, but his ambition was not in that direction.
+It was common knowledge locally that Cross would have been welcomed as a Parliamentary candidate, but his ambition was not in that direction.
 When the Labour Party first contested the nearby town of Clitheroe in 1902, the name of Cross was mentioned along with that of David Shackleton, who eventually won the seat with Cross as his election agent.
 Other constituencies attempted to woo him, but Cross would not stand.

 The high regard in which Cross was held in the Labour movement was evident at his funeral.
 Several of the mills in the local area stopped earlier than usual, so that operatives could be provided with an opportunity to witness the obsequies of their leader.
 All the blinds were drawn in a mark of respect.
 The majority of operatives' associations in Lancashire sent representatives and Sir David Shackleton was also present.
 In the gathering at the Co-Operative Hall following the interment, former Home Secretary Arthur Henderson provided the eulogy, describing Cross as 'a man who could not be bought'.